doctrine/mongodb-odm/docs/en/reference/indexes.rst

    synchronously.
 If you specify TRUE with this option, index creation will be asynchronous.
 -
-   **safe** - You can specify a boolean value for checking if the index creation succeeded.
-The driver will throw a ``MongoDB\Driver\Exception\CommandException`` if index creation failed.
--
    **expireAfterSeconds** - If you specify this option then the associated document will be automatically removed when the provided time (in seconds) has passed.
 This option is bound to a number of limitations, which